LED Strip Wiring Guide

 The scenario

 You want to install 5 m of 12V LED strip lighting in a camper van, workshop or shed.
 The strip is rated at 14.4 W/m (a common value for mid-brightness COB or SMD5050 strips).
 You need to know the total current, what wire to use for the run from the power supply to the strip, and which fuse to fit to protect the wire.
+Each step below leans on a different tool from the Electronics Hub, so you can follow along and confirm every figure as you go.

 Step 1: Calculate total power and current